- Skin Cancer Risks

 - Basal cell carcinoma is the most common cancer in humans.
 Over 1 million new cases of basal cell carcinoma are diagnosed in the U.S. each year.
 There are several different types of basal cell carcinoma, including the superficial type, the least worrisome variety; the nodular type, the most common; and the morpheaform, the most challenging to treat because the tumors often grow into the surrounding tissue (infiltrate) without a well-defined border.

 - Squamous cell carcinoma accounts for about 20% of all skin cancers but is more common in immunosuppressed people.
-In most instances, its biologic behavior is much like basal cell carcinoma, with minimal chance of spread.
-However, some of these tumors can act in an aggressive fashion and can even metastasize and cause death.
+In most instances, its biologic behavior is much like basal cell carcinoma with a small but significant chance of distant spread.

 - Less common skin cancers include melanoma, Merkel cell carcinoma, atypical fibroxanthoma, cutaneous lymphoma, and dermatofibrosarcoma.